 Faux wood is any manufactured product designed to look and perform similarly to a wood product.
-Most often, faux wood products are made from polycarbonate materials like high-density polyurethane, although some manufacturers are now experimenting with flax, hemp, and resins.
+Most often, faux wood products are made from lightweight materials like high-density polyurethane, although some manufacturers are now experimenting with flax, hemp, and resins.

 Due to their better finishes, more advanced materials, and greater durability, replacement wood products like faux wood beams make it easy to choose between natural and manufactured options.